zwaltman/LSystem/README.md

 When the application opens, you will be in the main menu.

-In the main menu you can enter the following commands:
+<b>In the main menu you can enter the following commands:</b>

-'new': create a new system which will open in the editor 'edit <filename>': do the same with a saved system 'systems': list saved system files in systemFiles 'delete <filename>': delete system with name <filename>
+'new': create a new system which will open in the editor

+'edit <filename>': do the same with a saved system

+'systems': list saved system files in systemFiles

+'delete <filename>': delete system with name <filename>

-'open <filename>': open a saved system so that you can generate its states 'state x y z': print system states with numbers x, y, and z.
+'open <filename>': open a saved system so that you can generate its states

+'state x y z': print system states with numbers x, y, and z.
 Can print as many as you want.

-'state x...z': print system states in range [x, z] 'exit': exit application
+'state x...z': print system states in range [x, z]

+'exit': exit application

-If you are in the editor creating a new system or editing an existing one, you can enter the following commands:
+<b>If you are in the editor creating a new system or editing an existing one, you can enter the following commands:</b>

 'view': view all current system settings

 'view <attribute>': view specific attribute settings.
-Ex: 'view variables' prints just the current variables 'add <attribute>': Ex: 'add variable x', 'add rule a b' 'save <filename>': Save current settings to file with name <filename>
+Ex: 'view variables' prints just the current variables

+'add <attribute>': Ex: 'add variable x', 'add rule a b'

+'save <filename>': Save current settings to file with name <filename>

 'exit': exit editor and return to main menu

 # Files overview: